Headless BI 101: Common Terms, Design, Components, Future Outlook & More

 In our hotel booking example, the “rate of cancellation” is a metric calculated by using the measures “number of cancellations” and “total number of bookings” over a specific period.

 The terms metrics and measures are often confused with each other.
 Here is a great description by SimpleKPI.com that helps us understand the difference between them:

 The most obvious difference between metrics and measures is that measures are a fundamental unit that in and of itself provides very little information.
 If you were to receive a report that simply said, “We sold three hundred units,” it would not be an especially useful report.
 Three hundred units of what?
 Over what time frame?
 Were all the units completed sales or were any returned?
 Metrics bring together measures with other data points to make them tell a story.
 If the above report said, “We sold three hundred units of product X over the last quarter,” you now have a more substantial picture of how things are going.

 Some tools like Tableau, Looker, and Cube.js however, do not differentiate between metrics and measures and use the terms interchangeably.

 The metrics layer is synonymous with Headless BI and the two terms are often used interchangeably.
 However, some industry experts define them in a more granular manner.

 The semantic layer is the component that translates business entities to the underlying tables/columns in the data warehouse and vice versa.

 Raw data in the warehouse is structured to enable optimal storage and processing.
 Business users and tools do not always find it easy to understand or use the data structured in this way.
 The semantic layer solves this problem by mapping the tables/columns to dimensions, measures, and metrics.

-Even though the Semantic layer is sometimes confused with Metrics layer (or Headless BI), it is only one of the components of Metrics layer.
-Metrics layer also includes components like Metrics server, API, and Query generator.
+Even though the Semantic layer is sometimes confused with the Metrics layer (or Headless BI), it is only one of the components of the Metrics layer.
+The metrics layer also includes components like a Metrics server, API, and Query generator.

 Learn how data teams around the world use Atlan to bring their data to life